kirdoklab/lab-workflow/Docs/setup-ubuntu_subsystem.md

 You can install Linux distributions from the Microsoft Store.
 You can use the store app, or search for a Linux distro in the Windows search bar.
 Choose the Linux distribution you want to install (for example Ubuntu) and follow the prompts.

 ![SharedScreenshot(0)](https://user-images.githubusercontent.com/90481141/146905824-a48ea7bc-61cc-4385-97e5-c4f9b313a90b.jpg)
+Select Install.
+And when done, select Launch to get started.
+This will open a Linux terminal and complete the installation.
+You'll need to create a user ID and password since you are setting up a full Linux instance.
+You are now running Linux on Windows.
 ![SharedScreenshot2](https://user-images.githubusercontent.com/90481141/146905879-f837355c-1350-4628-984b-efea503d10e4.jpg)

 ![SharedScreenshot3](https://user-images.githubusercontent.com/90481141/146905911-5a348c52-5732-4b11-861c-27231e9a5e7a.jpg)